RIPMEDICALDEBT/data-load-exercise/questions.md

 - Could you list some python libraries you have used?

+# SQL

+- Could you identity different types of joins and what they do
+    - LEFT [OUTER]
+    - RIGHT [OUTER]
+    - INNER
+    - FULL OUTER

+- Could you explain the difference between primary keys and foreign keys
+    - Primary keys force uniqueness within a table.
+Cannout be null
+    - Foreign keys establish relationships between two tables
+        - Typically referencing the primary key of one of them
+        - Enforces integrity in the other table

 # JavaScript

 - **What's the difference between `==` and `===`?**